AI Security Overview

 • Accuracy is about the AI model being sufficiently correct to perform its ‘business function’.
 Being incorrect can lead to harm, including (physical) safety problems (e.g. car trunk opens during driving) or other wrong decisions that are harmful (e.g. wrongfully declined loan).
 The link with security is that some attacks cause unwanted model behaviour which is by definition an accuracy problem.
 Nevertheless, the security scope is restricted to mitigating the risks of those attacks - NOT solve the entire problem of creating an accurate model (selecting representative data for the trainset etc.).

-• Explainability: see above, and apart from validating accuracy this can also support users to get transparency and also understand what needs to change to get a different outcome.
+• Explainability: sharing infor,mation to help users validate accuracy by explaining in more detail how a specific result came to be.
+Apart from validating accuracy this can also support users to get transparency and to understand what needs to change to get a different outcome.
 Therefore it is a shared concern between security, privacy, safety and business function.
 A special case is when explainability is required by law separate from privacy, which adds ‘compliance’ to the list of aspects that share this concern.

 • Robustness is about the ability of maintaining accuracy under expected or unexpected variations in input.
-The security scope is about when those variations are malicious which often requires different countermeasures than those required for robustness against benign variations.
-Just like with accuracy, security is not involved per se in creating a robust model for benign variations.
-The exception to this is when benign robustness supports malicious robustness, in which case this is a shared concern between safety and security.
+The security scope is about when those variations are malicious (adversarial robustness) which often requires different countermeasures than those required against normal variations (_generalization robustness).
+Just like with accuracy, security is not involved per se in creating a robust model for normal variations.
+The exception to this is when generalization robustness adversarial malicious robustness , in which case this is a shared concern between safety and security.
 This depends on a case by case basis.

-• Fairness as in ‘free of unwanted bias’ where the model ‘mistreats’ certain groups.
-This is undesired for legal and ethical reasons and primarily therefore a business concern.
+• Free of discrimination: without unwanted bias of protected attibutes, meaning: no systematic inaccuracy where the model ‘mistreats’ certain groups (e.g. gender, ethicity).
+Discrimination is undesired for legal and ethical reasons.
 The relation with security is that having detection of unwanted bias can help to identify unwanted model behaviour caused by an attack.
 For example, a data poisoning attack has inserted malicious data samples in the training set, which at first goes unnoticed, but then is discovered by an unexplained detection of bias in the model.
+Sometimes the term ‘fairness’ is used to refer to discrimination issues, but mostly fairness in privacy is a broader term referring to fair treatment of individuals, including transparency, ethical use, and privacy rights.

 • Empathy.
 The relation of that with security is that the feasible level of security should always be taken into account when validating a certain application of AI.
 If a sufficient level of security cannot be provided to individuals or organizations, then empathy means invalidating the idea, or takin other precautions.